A custom DataLoader for mlr3torch

 Motivation: imbalanced classification

 We consider imbalanced classification problems, which occur frequently in many different areas.
-For example, in a recent project involving predicting childhood autism, we used data from the National Survey of Children’s Health (NSCH), which had about 3% autism, and 20K rows.
+For example, in a recent project involving predicting childhood autism, we used data from the National Survey of Children’s Health (NSCH), which had about 3% autism, and 20K rows (plus 50 to show how to handle a small batch at the end).

 library(data.table)